SwitchCat/range-regex/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

 No major change has been brought to the original package.
 Basically ported it to php7.4 (fixed compatibility issues) and added a test suite.
+Some code optimization has been done in order to comply with code inspection standards.
 The package was marked "abandoned" and i found it very usefull.
 I simply decided to give it a second life.

 Based on the work of: